EIP-7594: PeerDAS - Peer Data Availability Sampling

 Specification

 We extend the blobs introduced in EIP-4844 using a one-dimensional erasure coding extension.
 Each row consists of the blob data combined with its erasure code.
 It is subdivided into cells, which are the smallest units that can be authenticated with their respective blob's KZG commitments.
 Each column, associated with a specific gossip subnet, consists of the cells from all rows for a specific index.
-Each node is responsible for maintaining and custodying a deterministic set of column subnets and data as a function of their node ID.
+Each node is responsible for maintaining a deterministic set of column subnets and custodying their data as a function of their node ID.

 Nodes find and maintain a diverse peer set and sample columns from their peers to perform DAS every slot.

 A node can reconstruct the entire data matrix if it acquires at least 50% of all the columns.
-If a node has less than 50%, it can request the necessary columns from the peer nodes.
+If a node has less than 50%, it can request the necessary columns from its peer nodes.

 The detailed specifications are on ethereum/consensus-specs.